 product liability insurance in the amount of at least £10,000,000 for any one occurrence; and

 professional indemnity insurance in the amount of at least £2,000,000 for any one occurrence.

+cyber liability insurance in the amount of at least £1,000,000 for any one occurrence.

 The Supplier shall submit to the Purchaser, on request of the Purchaser, certificates which state that the insurances required by this Agreement are or will be in force: